 Today, Swedish vegan brand Oatly filed plans for an initial public offering (IPO) with the Securities and Exchange Commission, taking the first step to becoming a publicly traded company.
 Oatly hired Morgan Stanley, JPMorgan, and Credit Suisse as underwriters for the offering and the vegan company could be valued up to $10 billion, according to Reuters.
 The company could go public before this summer.

 Last July, Oatly raised a $200 million investment from a group of investors led by equity giant Blackstone Group along with media mogul Oprah Winfrey, vegan actress Natalie Portman, former Starbucks CEO Howard Schulz, and Roc Nation—an entertainment agency founded by rapper Jay-Z. While the brand has wide availability in many parts of Europe, Oatly’s popularity in the US began in coffee shops throughout New York City around 2017.
-Since then, the brand has expanded to the retail sector and landed on the menu of Dunkin’ nationwide and at Starbucks locations across the country.
+Since then, the brand has expanded to the retail sector and landed on the menu at Starbucks locations across the country.
 According to reports, the company made $400 million in 2020, double what it earned in 2019.

 Investing in a vegan future